London 26 March 2020

 Remember: Exercise and Nature are great weapons for fighting anxiety.
 Take care!

 * Illness diary.
-According to this it’s unlikely it was COVID-19 HOWEVER it was now known to have already been in the UK on January 31st… I guess that’s when we should have quarantined for a couple of weeks instead of now, in hindshight.
+According to this it’s unlikely it was COVID-19 HOWEVER it is now known to have already been in the UK on January 31st… I guess that’s when we should have quarantined for a couple of weeks instead of now, in hindshight.

 Weds Feb 12 (middle of the night/early morning) – started feeling achy and fluey and nausea, spent the whole afternoon in bed, with 20 minutes of really bad chest pain, nearly called ambulance, then it went away.
 Shoulders and chest hurt too but that was probably from physical work I’d been doing.
 Felt like zombie.
 Took night nurse and slept until 2am.

 Thursday Feb 13 – from 2am until 7 I couldn’t sleep, kept drifting in and out of sleep, but every time I was about to fall asleep I’d wake up, shivering I think.
 Didn’t feel like I had a fever though.
 Jeff picked grand daughter up, then I slept until midday, gd came up, she’s ill too, we slept until 5pm.
 Woke up feeling better.
 A lot of burping in this flu.
 Cooked dinner, but food tastes odd.
 Went to bed at 11 with gd and slept through till around 8.

 Friday Feb 14 – Felt better, as did gd.
 Dropped her off at Nursery at usual time (12:50).
 I figured it was probably better for her and she was happy to go.
 Did most of Yoga but stopped towards end of seated sequence as I felt nausea and tired.
 Went to bed feeling hopeful I’d be able to go for a jog on Saturday.